maelle/multilingual-book/README.md

 * Chapters are in two folders, one folder by language.
 They hold the same number of chapters!
-* The content of index.Rmd is in each language folder, without any frontmatter, as `index.Rmd.pre`.
+* The content of index.Rmd is in each language folder, without any frontmatter, as `index-content.Rmd.pre`.
 * The mapping between English and French filenames is in [`dic.yaml`](dic.yaml).
 YAML seemed natural, but it could be included in another YAML config file.
 * The script [`make-books.R`](make-books.R)
     * builds the books after merging the general and language specific configurations,